hsivonen/hashlogs/README.md

 execution has ended, it's infeasible to try to reverse the hash by brute force, because the key is not known.

-If the hash function was not keyed (or the input wasn't alternatively salted, it would be feasible to brute force a relatively small input space, such as the IPv4 address space.)
+If the hash function was not keyed (or the input wasn't alternatively salted), it would be feasible to brute force a relatively small input space, such as the IPv4 address space.

 8 bytes of output are taken for each hash.
 The value is represented as upper-case hexadecimal (16 ASCII characters).